amphp/getting-started/docs/tcp-chat/basic-echo-server.md

 It's not important to understand the inner implementation details, but it's useful to know how the basics work.
 The event loop always needs to run, so it's best to just do everything within `Loop::run(function () { ... })`.
 You might enjoy watching [Philip Roberts: What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ), a talk about the same concept in JS.
 It doesn't entirely reflect how things work in Amp, but it's a good starting point.

+## What's a `Promise`?

+A [`Promise`](https://github.com/amphp/amp/blob/master/lib/Promise.php) is the basic unit of concurrency in Amp.
+It's a placeholder for a future result of a function call.
+As the result of a function call is delivered asynchronously, we can't simply return the result right away as a return value, but instead use these placeholders.
+Such a `Promise` can either fail with an exception or succeed successfully.

+While other libraries use `then()` and callbacks, Amp favors coroutines, because they allow linear code flow like synchronous programs.

 ## What's `yield`?

 Never seen that?
 It's awesome.
 A `yield` in a function turns this function into a `Generator` when called.
 [The PHP manual describes Generators as an easy way to implement simple iterators](http://php.net/manual/en/language.generators.overview.php).
 While that's one use case, it's the boring one.
 You can not only iterate over a `Generator`, you can also send values into it using `Generator::send()` and throw exceptions into it using `Generator::throw()`.
 We can recommend reading [NikiC's blog post about cooperative multitasking using coroutines](http://nikic.github.io/2012/12/22/Cooperative-multitasking-using-coroutines-in-PHP.html).

 Basically what happens is that: The coroutine is paused when a promise is yielded.
 The coroutine runner (Amp) then subscribes to the promise automatically and continues the coroutine once the yielded promise resolves.
 If the promise fails, Amp throws the exception into the `Generator`.
 If the promise succeeds, Amp sends the resolution value into the `Generator`.
 This makes consuming promises without callbacks possible and allows for ordinary `try` / `catch` blocks for error handling.

+You can read `yield` inside a coroutine just like `await`.
+While the specific coroutine is waiting at that point, other coroutines and event handlers can be executed.
+A coroutine can be seen as lightweight thread, but if it blocks, everything else within the same process is also blocked.

+If you want to integrate ReactPHP libraries (as you can do by using our [`react-adapter`](https://github.com/amphp/react-adapter)), you can `yield` ReactPHP's promises just like any `Amp\Promise` instance.

 ## What did we gain now?